 - the good governance and reputation of an individual RSL or the RSL sector.

-The Housing (Scotland) Act 2010 (“the 2010 Act”) also requires that RSLs notify us about certain disposals of land and assets, and constitutional and organisational changes.
+The Housing (Scotland) Act 2010 (‘the 2010 Act’) also requires that RSLs notify us about certain disposals of land and assets, and constitutional and organisational changes.
 We make reference to these obligations in this guidance.

+As a result, RSLs should not assume that notifying us about various events necessarily means that the RSL has performance issues.
 In complying with this statutory guidance RSLs will meet the regulatory requirements in chapter 3 of the Regulatory Framework and their obligations under the 2010 Act.